lrgresearch/gpaw-tools/development/inputfilekeywords.md

 String

 #### Description
-This keyword controls the type GW calculation.
+This keyword controls the type of GW calculation.
 Available options are:

 * GW0
 * G0W0